dalalxd/Exploring-/README.md

 # Exploring Data With Visuals

-practicing how to explore data with visuals
+practicing how to explore data with visuals to answer quiz questions below :

+relationship between temperature and electrical output

+distribution of humidity

+feature with the most outliers